 What are hotspots?

 Hotspots are wireless access points that are typically used in public places to provide internet access to users.
 The access point is a common device that is linked to a router or gateway.
 Within a certain range, these points provide internet WiFi connectivity.
-Computer and smartphones can also serve as hotspots.
+Computers and smartphones can also serve as hotspots.

 What is tethering?

 Tethering is the process of connecting to the internet on a computer or other device via another computer or mobile phone with cellular network functionality.
 To share the internet, tethering employs network address translation.
-The internet sharing device has a public IP address, whereas other devices connected via tether have private addresses.
+The internet-sharing device has a public IP address, whereas other devices connected via tether have private addresses.

 Hotspot vs Tethering | Difference between hotspot and tethering: